 In Florida, in the first half of the 20th Century—so, so, different from today—they used creosoted lumber for all sorts of things that weren’t where people would have to smell them a lot.
 Railroad ties come to mind, along with poles of various kinds, and bridges.
 Just about any bridge that didn’t need suspension spans would be made with creosoted pilings, braces, and even roadbeds.
 In the hot subtropical sun the bridges had a smell all their own, comprised of muck, creosote, and a sort of fishy smell that seemed to have little to do with the presence of fish.

-Bodies of water that are connected to the drainage system populate even faster, with a variety of turtles, largemouth and smallmouth bass, mudfish, alligator gar, bream, crappies, speckled perch (specks), Florida mollies, and the ubiquitous mosquito fish (genus Gambusia) that all by themselves make the state tolerable during the warm season.
-Along with the smaller animals come the predators: the American alligator, the river otter, raccoons, the cottonmouth snake and his non-poisonous cousins, eels, ‘possums and the occasional Florida bobcat.
+Bodies of water that are connected to the drainage system populate even faster, with a variety of turtles, large mouth and small mouth bass, mudfish, alligator gar, bream, crappies, speckled perch (specks), Florida mollies, and the ubiquitous Mosquito Fish (genus Gambusia) that all by themselves make the state tolerable during the warm season.
+Along with the smaller animals come the predators: American alligators, River Otters, raccoons, the Cottonmouth snake and his non-poisonous cousins, eels, ‘possums and the occasional bobcat.

 I used to wonder why, after a day of catching nothing, they would be back at it again the next.
 It wasn’t until many years later that I realized that the “cats,” “brim,” “specks” and the occasional turtle were a substantial part of the family diet.
 I just knew that we ate a lot of fish.
-(To this day, a piece of fish rolled in corn meal and fried in the pan will send me out the door looking for a hamburger.)
+To this day a piece of fish rolled in corn meal and fried will send me out the door looking for a Whopper of a different kind.

 Snakes notwithstanding, there’s not a lot to interest small boys alongside a country “hard road” canal after the initial few minutes of looking for roadkill and whatnot.
 In those days there were few cars traveling the road, so there wasn’t even any traffic to watch.
 The only shade was beneath a bridge, if one happened to be nearby.
 What few trees there were would most likely be “cabbage” palms, (Sabal palmetto,) not noted for their shade-producing qualities, but famous for the variety of creepy-crawlies that used them for shelter.